 - Smart mode with three settings, Coway Airmega smart air purifier adapts to its surroundings.
 Fan speed automatically adjusts based on...

 Coway Airmega 300 Smart air purifier is one of the very premium looking air purifiers out of the market.
 It is made of high-quality plastic and feels so premium to touch.
-It’s totally square-shaped, and it takes air from both sides.
-The covers are magnetically locked, and it is very easy to operate in terms of running and maintenance.
+It’s square-shaped, and it takes air from both sides.
+The covers are magnetically locked, and it is effortless to operate in terms of running and maintenance.

 It featured a smart mode based on surrounding air quality, sleep mode, and eco mode.
-The primary filter is an activated carbon featured true HEPA filter with a great lifetime.
-The features, performance, and design aesthetics made it one of the best HEPA air purifiers of 2019.
+The primary filter is an activated carbon featured true HEPA filter with a high lifetime.
 Lets deep dive into its features and capabilities.

 In-depth Review of Coway Airmega 300 Smart: